In this Fact Sheet: Functions, Dietary Sources and Required Intakes

-The substance in our bodies needed for the absorption of B12 is known as intrinsic factor (mainly secreted from gastric parietal cells), a lack of this can also cause deficiency of the vitamin.
-The deficiency of B12 is due mostly to inherited/acquired defects resulting in malabsorption or the impaired transport of the vitamin within the body.
+The intrinsic factor is needed for the absorption of B12 in our bodies and is mainly secreted from gastric parietal cells.
+A lack of this can cause B12 deficiency.
+The deficiency of B12 is mostly due to inherited defects which result in malabsorption or the impaired transport of the vitamin within the body.
 A shortage of B12 can cause anaemia and neurological damage.
 B12 is also essential to the growth and development of a baby.
-The amount of B12 in the diet is of special concern within the elderly as deficiency occurs more frequently in older people.
-Disorders relating to B12 malabsorption are usually treated by either repeat injection or through oral supplementation.
+The amount of B12 in the diet is of special concern for the elderly because deficiency occurs more frequently in older people.
+Disorders relating to B12 malabsorption are usually treated by repeat injections or oral supplementation.

-Vitamin B12 can be stored in small amounts by the body (predominantly in the liver), with a normal amount being around 2-3mgs in adults (this amount is sufficient for 2 to 4 years).
-According to the British Nutrition Foundation, dietary deficiency is rare but it can sometimes be seen in vegans who obtain virtually no B12 in their diet.
+Vitamin B12 can be stored in small amounts by the body, predominantly in the liver.
+The normal amount stored is 2-3mgs in adults, which is sufficient for 2 to 4 years.
+According to the British Nutrition Foundation, dietary deficiency is rare but it can sometimes occur in vegans who obtain virtually no B12 in their diet.

-The main foods which provide a source of vitamin B12 those derived from animals e.g. dairy products and eggs.
-For those individuals not eating any animal produce yeast extract is a good source of vitamin B12 along with other fortified/supplemented foods such as breakfast cereals, soya milks, soya/veggie burger products and also vegetable margarines.
+The main foods which provide vitamin B12 are derived from animals e.g. dairy products and eggs.
+For people not eating any animal products, yeast extract and other fortified/supplemented foods such as breakfast cereals, soya milks, soya/veggie burgers, and vegetable margarines are all good sources.

-Fermented products, such as tempeh and miso (obtained from fermented soya beans), shiitake mushrooms and algae (spirulina and nori) contain substances which are similar chemically to vitamin B12.
-However, as they do not work in the body in the same way as the active vitamin these foods cannot be relied upon as sources of vitamin B12.
+Fermented products such as tempeh and miso (obtained from fermented soya beans), shiitake mushrooms and algae (spirulina and nori) contain substances which are similar chemically to vitamin B12.
+However, they do not work in the body in the same way as the active vitamin so these foods cannot be relied upon as sources of vitamin B12.

-Very young babies will get all the vitamin B12 they need from breast or formula milk.
-Later, vegetarian babies should obtain enough of this vitamin from dairy products and eggs.
-However it is particularly important to ensure that vegan babies get vitamin B12 from clearly labelled fortified foods such as soya formula (seek advice from a health professional prior to feeding), low-salt yeast extract and breakfast cereals.
+Babies will get all the vitamin B12 they need from breast or formula milk.
+Later, vegetarian babies should obtain enough B12 from dairy products and eggs.
+However, it is particularly important to ensure that vegan babies get vitamin B12 from clearly labelled fortified products such as soya formula (seek advice from a health professional prior to feeding), low-salt yeast extract and breakfast cereals.

-According to the Food Standards Agency (FSA), the reference nutrient intake for Vitamin B12 in adults is 1.5 micrograms per day.
+According to the Food Standards Agency, the reference nutrient intake for Vitamin B12 in adults is 1.5 micrograms per day.